-ECON 2218 (b, MCSR) Environmental Economics and Policy
+ECON 2218 (b, MCSR) Environmental Economics and Policy Non-Standard Rotation.
+Enrollment limit: 35.

 An exploration of environmental degradation and public policy responses in industrial economies.
 Market failures, property rights, and materialistic values are investigated as causes of pollution and deteriorating ecosystem functions.
 Guidelines for equitable and cost-effective environmental policy are explored, with an emphasis on the roles and limitations of cost-benefit analysis and techniques for estimating nonmonetary values.
 Three core themes are the transition from "command and control" to incentive-based policies; the evolution from piecemeal regulation to comprehensive "green plans" (as in the Netherlands); and the connections among air pollution, energy systems, and global warming.
 (Same as: ENVS 2302)